AWattNY/shortlyCF/README.md

-# URL SHORTNER
+# URL SHORTENER

 A HTTP-based RESTful API for generating and managing Short URLs and redirectiong clients with Basic Analytics.
-For short url creation we will use the [shortid](https://www.npmjs.com/package/shortid) npm module which creates short non-sequential(therfore not predictable) url-friendly unique ids.
+For short URL creation we will use the [shortid](https://www.npmjs.com/package/shortid) npm module which creates short non-sequential(therfore not predictable) url-friendly unique IDs.
 This package can generate any number of ids without duplicates, even millions per day.
 For this use case, data persistance will require a high performance NoSQL database.
 While I will be using MongoDB for this implementation, for improved performance at scale Redis is definitely a good option as well.

 ## API Description
 ### Shorten Url